aws-samples/eks-workshop-developers/website/docs/eks/python/aws-otel-instrumentation.md

 ```bash
 docker-compose up
 ```

-Play with the application by adding a couple new books at [http://localhost:8000](http://localhost:8000) to generate traces.
-You can check for traces in the Amazon Cloudwatch Console -> X-Ray -> Traces.
-Traces will appear in the `AWS_REGION` that you specified in your `.env` file.
+Play with the application by adding a couple new books at [http://0.0.0.0:8000](http://0.0.0.0:8000) to generate traces.
+You can check for traces by opening the X-Ray Tracing page and selecting your AWS Region on the Amazon CloudWatch Console.
 Click on the "Trace Id" and the "TraceMap" to view traces.
 For example:

 ![Trace Map](./Local-tracing.png)